 Create a splash pad for a slide

 Make your backyard slide more fun by adding a splash pad.
 Lay a tarp at the bottom of the slide and place a sprinkler on top of the tarp off to the side where no one will run into it.
 Turn the water on high and take turns zipping down the slide and landing with a splash on the slippery tarp.
-Even your teens will love sliding down onto the tarp and cooling off.
+Even your teens will love sliding down onto the tarp to cool off.

 Water balloon baseball